rsocket/rsocket/Protocol.md

 #### Reactive Stream Semantics

-[Reactive Stream](http://www.reactive-streams.org/) semantics for flow control of Streams and Subscriptions.
+[Reactive Stream](http://www.reactive-streams.org/) semantics for flow control of Streams, Subscriptions, and Channels.

 #### Lease Semantics

 Requester MUST respect the LEASE contract.
 The Requester MUST NOT send more than __Number of Requests__ specified in the LEASE frame within the __Time-To-Live__ value in the LEASE.

-A Responder that receives a REQUEST that it can not honor due to LEASE restrictions MUST either respond with an ERROR or decide to process the request (depending on the implementation).
+A Responder that receives a REQUEST that it can not honor due to LEASE restrictions MUST respond with an ERROR frame with error code of LEASE_ERROR.
 This includes an initial LEASE sent as part of [Connection Establishment](#connection-establishment).

-#### Handling the Unexpected
+### Handling the Unexpected

 This protocol attempts to be very lenient in processing of received frames and SHOULD ignore conditions that do not make sense given the current context.
 Clarifications are given below: